-The J integral can be developed for both linear and nonlinear elastic theories.
-The nonlinear elastic theory will be used in class, and the linear elastic theory will be used in a homework problem.
+The J integral can be developed for both linear and nonlinear theory of elasticity.
+The nonlinear theory will be used in class, and the linear theory of will be used in a homework problem.

-Field theory of elasticity.
 For a detailed development of the field theory of elasticity, see http://imechanica.org/node/7794.
 The main ingredients of the theory are as follows.